 Terms 2 and 3

-Students take a total of five study modules, one from each timetable slot (C1, C2 etc.).
-One module (in D2) is compulsory.
+Students take a total of five study modules, one from each timetable slot (Slot 1, Slot 2 etc.).
+One module (in Slot 4) is compulsory.
 A typical selection of modules is given below; not all modules will be available in any one year.
-Compulsory modules are shown in italics.

-E slot: AIDS; Proposal Development; Analysing Survey & Population Data; Control of Sexually Transmitted Diseases; Advanced Statistical Methods in Epidemiology; Applying Public Health Principles in Developing Countries; Proposal Development
+Slot 5: Advanced Statistical Methods in Epidemiology; AIDS*; Analysing Survey & Population Data*; Applying Public Health Principles in Developing Countries; Proposal Development

 A restricted number of modules may be taken by self-study, using electronic access teaching material.

 Students complete a research project.
 Acceptable types of project are: data analysis; a project proposal; an original literature or policy review.